dclelland/3LED/README.md

     - Look into NSMenuDelegate and that special run loop thing
         - Will need to add timeouts to connection request

-- Set up window reuse
-    - Color and gradient should be mutually exclusive

 - Set up correct initial window positions

 - Don't forget to prompt on startup to add a light, if there are no lights